kszewc/viAFM/README.md

-# ANTICO
+# vAFM
-AxCalc.py is a python script to generate a whole set of inputs to Virtual AFM.
-Ultimately, it will be run automatically by the browser, but it needs to be thoroughly tested for now.
+vAFM.py is a python script to generate a whole set of inputs to Virtual Atomic Force Microscopy.
+In other words, it automates the preparation of inputs for multi-directional Steered Molecular Dynamics simulations.
+Ultimately, it will be run automatically by the browser.

 Before run...
 --------------------------
 The script is written in the Python 3 standard (generally applicable).
 However, it requires the installation of several additional Python packages not included in the standard installation.
 These are NumPy, SciPy, and MDAnalysis.

 Install them using the pip command:

  _pip install numpy scipy MDAnalysis_